Not all leads are created equal. Yet, when it comes to measuring the value of one lead against another, things can get complicated.

 FreeAgent can help you implement a winning lead scoring process

-To learn more about FreeAgent and all the ways we help businesses like yours succeed, book a demo with one of our amazing product experts today.
+To learn more about FreeAgent and all the ways we help businesses like yours succeed, try it free today.